GSA/ficam-access/pages/PACS-guide.md

 As technology advanced and matured, PACS have become a critical component in the Federal government’s quest to provide better physical access control.
 PACS are a reliable way to provide an additional layer of security to enhance traditional physical access control methods (e.g., security guards, fences etc.), and in some instances, replace traditional methods entirely.
 PACS can be used to protect the outer perimeter such as entry and exit points to a building or they can be used for interior access control to a room.

-A PACS can be a proximity reader that reads the information off of a proximity card to electronically unlock a door (replacing the traditional lock and Key solution with an electronic version) or PACS can be a very complex system, comprised of many components used to make physical access control decisions such as the PACS used in Federal facilities.
+A PACS can be a proximity reader that reads the information off of a proximity card to electronically unlock a door (replacing the traditional lock and Key solution with an electronic version) or a PACS can be a very complex system, comprised of many components used to make physical access control decisions such as the PACS used in Federal facilities.

 PACS used for secure Federal buildings utilize Public Key Infrastructure (PKI) technology to help stregthen access control decisions.
 PKI use public and private keys to facilitate the secure exchange of electronic information.
 PKI is a process that binds public keys and identifying information (contained on certificates) to a person.
 The binding is established through a process of registration and the issuance of certificates by a trusted source (i.e., Certificate Authority).

 The Federal government use Online Certificate Status Protocol (OCSP) Responders to determine if a PKI certificate has been revoked.
 PACS access this information to help make physical access control decisions.
 If a smartcard holder certificates have been revoked, the smartcard holder will be denied access into the facility.
 The utilization of an OCSP Responder is one of many components used to make physical access control decisions within the Federal government.
-However, an OCSP Responder is normally not a component that will need to be purchase with a PACS as it should already exist as part of the Federal government’s existing PKI.
+However, an OCSP Responder is normally not a component that will need to be purchased with a PACS as it should already exist as part of the Federal government’s existing PKI.

 PACS used to make access control decisions within the Federal government may consist of many components to include: